 Identify the extra support your child needs.
 The school can ask specialist support services, for example, educational psychology (EP), or speech and language therapy (SALT) to carry out assessments and provide support if necessary.

 Regularly check how well it is working so that they can change the amount or kind of support if they need to.

-Where, despite the educational setting having taken action to identify and meet the child or young person's needs, the child or young person is still not making expected progress, the educational setting should consider requesting an Education, Health and Care needs assessment.
-If the educational setting can show that the child or young person has or may have SEN, and that they may need support through an EHC plan (because the school cannot provide the support they need), the local authority (LA) must agree to carry out an EHC needs assessment.
+Where, despite the educational setting having taken action to identify and meet the child or young person's needs, expected progress is still not being made, the educational setting should consider requesting an Education, Health and Care needs assessment.
+If the educational setting can show that the child or young person has or may have SEN, and that they may need support through an EHCP (because the school cannot provide the support they need), the local authority (LA) must agree to carry out an EHC needs assessment.
 (The parents/carers or young person are also entitled to make such a request.)

-EHCP is a legal binding document that identifies educational, health and social care needs and sets out the additional support to meet those needs.
+An EHCP (Education, Health and Care Plan) is a legally binding document that identifies educational, health and social care needs and sets out the additional support to be provided in order to meet those needs.